-The ocean here is strong and the height and punch of the waves can make these great places to surf, swim, boogie board, and body surfing (depending on the tides and the season).
-Some hotels and hostels offer surfboard and boogie board rentals, and surfing classes with local pros.
+The ocean here is strong and the height and punch of the waves can make these great places to surf, swim, boogie board, and body surf (depending on the tides and the season).
+Some hotels and hostels offer surfboard and boogie board rentals, as well as surfing classes with local pros.

 Seafood is a big draw for visitors as well, with most restaurants offering a variety of fried fish, shrimp, Caldo de Mariscos (seafood soup), and ceviche.

 Walk in the surf * Have a bonfire * Watch the Sunset * Relax

 Walks along the shore are another great activity, especially in the morning and evening when the weather isn’t too hot.
 You can also watch the sunrise or sunset, stargaze, have a bonfire (your hotel or hostel can help with this), or hang out in a hammock.

 At some beaches with close access to the Canal de Chiquimulía, visitors can also go paddle-boarding, clamber around in the mangroves, catch crabs, and watch birds.

 If you visit between August and February, you can sponsor and free a baby sea turtle!

 I enjoyed watching the baby olive ridley sea turtles heading into the surf at El Paredón.